mrchrisster/MiSTer_SAM/README.md

 - Additionally copy the entire `MiSTer_SAM` directory to `/media/fat` on your MiSTer.

 ## Configuration
-The script is highly customizable through the included ini file (details below).
+The script is highly customizable through the included ini file `MiSTer_SAM.ini` (details below).

 ## Supported Systems
 Currently supported MiSTer cores: